• Skip to main content

 Liturgy of the Word for Children Leader

-Children from kindergarten through fourth grade are dismissed with a catechist to experience their own Liturgy of the Word at the 9:00 a.m.
-Mass from September through May.
+Children from pre-kindergarten through second grade are dismissed with a catechist to experience their own Liturgy of the Word at the 9 a.m.
+Mass, from September through May.
 There is a rotation among the volunteer adults.

 st-francis-scouting